|Home||News & Events||VG Committees||Rules & Regulations|

 LA Times article, September 19, 2009 (links to LAT Web site)

-For more history about the Village Green, visit this blog, written by Village Green resident and Board Director Steven Keylon:
+For more history about the Village Green, visit this blog, written by Village Green resident and former board director Steven Keylon:

 Baldwin Hills Village...and the Village Green: Exploring the Rich History of this National Historic Landmark Community from 1941